mame82/munifying_pre_release/README.md

 - CU0014 used by R400 (no key extraction needed, unencrypted)

 ## DISCLAIMER
-- no responsibility for damage or destroyed devices
-- no illegal use, meant for demonstration and educational purposes

 **munifying** is a Proof of Concept and should be used for authorized testing and/or educational purposes only.
 The only exception is using it against devices